arslan9292/magneto/README.md

 On the other hand, the bot would have a receiver, a decoder (HT648L), a development board with an atmega32 microcontroller and the motors are driven using two L239D motor driver ICs.

+The project primarily uses the open-source Arduino Software (IDE) for processing the inputs and giving the signals to actuators.

-The project contributors: Ashish Arun and Jigyasu Pandey.
+Project contributors: Ashish Arun and Jigyasu Pandey.

 ### The Design & Look